bioperl/bioperl.github.io/howtos/Beginners.md

 ```

 Note that > in the `-file` argument.
 This character indicates that we're going to write to the file named "sequence.fasta", the same character we'd use if we were using Perl's `open()` function to write to a file.
-The `-format` argument, "fasta", tells the object that it should create the file in [fasta format](FASTA_sequence_format "wikilink").
+The `-format` argument, "fasta", tells the object that it should create the file in [fasta format].

 Let's put our 2 examples together: